pskowronek/weather-sensors-n-remote-control/README.md

 For guidance how to connect modules to Arduino or RPi refer to [Arduino/WeatherNode/WeatherNode.ino](https://github.com/pskowronek/weather-sensors-n-remote-control/blob/main/arduino/WeatherNode/WeatherNode.ino) and this [page](https://rpi-rfm69.readthedocs.io/en/latest/hookup.html).

 If you intend to use batteries to power Arduino sensors then you need to modify your Arduino to lower current consumption - removal of power LED is a must.
 Use Vcc pin to provide 3V directly (if you plan to use 2xAAs).
-To further extend battery life you may want to modify fuses on your Arduino so it could run below 2.8V (even as low as 1.8V).
+To further extend battery life you may want to reconfigure fuses on your Arduino so it could run below 2.8V, even as low as 1.8V (requires bootloader modifications).

 ## Screenshots / Photos